Selecting Funeral Products

 Click Here to View our Selection of Burial Vaults

-When you choose cremation, a traditional casket is not required, however the body does need to be placed in a closed, combustible container.
+When you choose cremation, a traditional casket is not required, however the body does need to be placed in a sturdy, combustible container.
 The cremation container serves the purpose of holding the physical body for the cremation process.
 If you choose to have a viewing or funeral service with the body present prior to the cremation, you may decide to rent a traditional casket for the event.
 All of our cremation packages include a basic cremation container, however you can choose an alternate container if you wish, at an additional cost.

 Click Here for Our Selection of Cremation Containers